buildbot/buildbot/master/docs/developer/config.rst

         This method will be called automatically after a service is started.

-        It is generally too late at this point to roll back the reconfiguration, so if possible any errors should be detected in the :py:class:`MasterConfig` implementation.
+        It is generally too late at this point to roll back the reconfiguration, so if possible, any errors should be detected in the :py:class:`MasterConfig` implementation.
 Errors are handled as best as possible and communicated back to the top level invocation, but such errors may leave the master in an inconsistent state.